ellenpham/API-Webserver-LocalTourBooking/readme.md

 role = db.relationship('UserRole', back_populates='users')
 ```

 Schemas are nested to represent the relationship between objects.
-The reason to use nesting schemas here is because a user can either be admin, tourist or tour guide, therefore, we want to see the user role when a user is returned in the response.
+The reason to nest `UserRoleSchema` in `UserSchema` because a user can either be admin, tourist or tour guide, therefore, we want to see the user role when a user is returned in the response.
 Nesting schemas are defined to represent this relationship as below:

 In `role.py`, `role` is excluded to prevent circular references.